pkafei/uport-project.github.io/README.md

 1. After validating the production build using ngrok, build and deploy: `npm run build:gh`
 1. Go to https://github.com/uport-project/docs-site/settings and update the custom domain to reflect our documentation home (developer.uport.me or .space).

 Optionally, manual deployment can be done.
 Simply build the site and copy the output to its destination.
 To build the site execute  `npm run build`.
 This command will build the site and copy files to the `/public` folder.
-Depending on the deployment source (S3, Netflify**, this command can be modified however it is trivial to copy to the contents of the public folder to it's destination.
+Depending on the deployment source (S3, Netflify, **), this command can be modified if it is not trivial to copy to the contents of the public folder to it's destination.